lambdaclass/concrete/ROADMAP.md

    Slice 3 (proof economics, the EverParse shape): prove the seven combinators + fold once in Lean; parsers built from them inherit memory-safety and non-malleability obligations instead of re-proving per parser.
+The slice-3 proof target is a DNS message parser: compression pointers (cycle-prone backward offsets) are the one loop shape the seven combinators do not cover, so "cannot loop more than N times the input length" must account for pointer-chasing, not just index loops — the forcing case that makes `complexity_guarded` (R-0244) honest.
 Honesty boundary, stated in advance: claims hold for parsers BUILT FROM the combinator core; Concrete is a general language and nothing stops hand-rolled pointer arithmetic outside the discipline.
 Never claim "Concrete parsers are safe."